TIMELINE:

 Overview of Week

 For this week, we tackled challenges in communication and split into separate teams for the project to work efficiently.
-We also synthesised research and staged impromptu interactions.
+We also synthesised research and staged interactions.

 Research Synthesis